mozilla/data-docs/src/contributing/index.md

 ## Fixing minor problems

 For smaller issues (e.g. a typo or other inaccuracy), it is not necessary to file a bug or even check out the source.
-Instead, use the `Edit on GitHub` button, make your changes, and file a pull request entirely from the GitHub interface.
+Instead, use the `Edit on GitHub` button on the bottom of your page, make your changes, and file a pull request entirely from the GitHub interface.

 ## Building the Documentation

 This documentation is stored as markdown in the [`firefox-data-docs` repository](https://github.com/mozilla/firefox-data-docs) on GitHub.
-To contribute, fork the repository, check out your copy, then [see the README](https://github.com/mozilla/firefox-data-docs/blob/master/README.md#building-the-documentation) for up-to-date information on how to build the documentation.
+To build a local copy, fork the repository, check out your copy, then [see the README](https://github.com/mozilla/firefox-data-docs/blob/master/README.md#building-the-documentation) for up-to-date information on how to build the documentation.

 ## Adding a new article

-You should try to read the [style guide](./style_guide.md) before adding a new article: it should help you write material that is more useful and fits cohesively into the documentation.
+You should read the [style guide](./style_guide.md) before adding a new article: it will help you write material that is more useful and fits cohesively into the rest of the documentation.

 Be sure to link to your new article from `SUMMARY.md`, or mdBook will not render the file.